-The person directed can be any person, unlike the closed list in the new section 61N.
-The person directed under the new section 61O need not be a candidate, political party or election agent or person who committed the offence.
+The person directed can be any person, unlike the closed list in the new section 42M.
+The person directed under the new section 42N need not be a candidate political party or an election agent, or a person who committed the offence.